mloskot/dotfiles/README.md

 Windows Subsystem for Linux and Linux.
 The Linux dotfiles are mainly for Debian-based distributions.

-No fancy all-in-one installer script.
+No fancy all-in-one installer script provided, but collection of `install.sh` and `install.bat` scripts.

 ## Git